nazli-ucar/dsa-project/README.md

 - **Version Control**: GitHub for project tracking and documentation

 ### Data Process
-**Data Cleaning**: The weather data was already in the form of csv, so it was well structured and could be cleared.
-The accident data was separated with semi columns, so it needed to be fixed.
+- **Data Cleaning**: The weather data was already in the form of csv, so it was well structured and could be cleared.
+The accident data was separated with semi columns and it was from 2013 to 2025, so it needed to be fixed.